DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

 ## Configuration

-Before the trace can be used we need to configure it with a configuration:
+Before the trace can be used we need to provide a configuration:

 ```haskell
 -- | Configure this tracer with a configuration.
 The first argument is a state which needs to be passed, the second argument is the configuration and the last is the trace.